 Contact the Elderly is the only national charity solely dedicated to tackling loneliness and social isolation among older people.

-We aim to do this by organising monthly Sunday afternoon tea parties for small groups of older people (aged 75+) who live alone, and volunteers within their local community, offering a regular and vital friendship link every month.
+Supported by a network of volunteers, the charity organises monthly Sunday afternoon tea parties for small groups of older people, aged 75 and over, who live alone.
+Offering a regular and vital friendship link every month.

 Each older person is collected from their home by a volunteer driver and taken to a volunteer host’s home for the afternoon.
 The group is warmly welcomed by a different host each month, but the drivers remain the same which means that over the months and years, acquaintances turn into friends and loneliness is replaced by companionship.

-Our tea parties are a real lifeline of friendship for our older members who have little or no contact with any family or friends.
+Our tea parties are a real lifeline of friendship for our older guests who have little or no contact with family or friends.
 They bring people of all ages together, develop fulfilling friendships and support networks, and give everyone involved something to look forward to each month.

 See a short film about how the group works

 Whilst we work closely with numerous statutory and voluntary organisations concerned with older people, our service remains unique.

 - Friendships to develop between older group members and volunteers

 - Operate at weekends, when most community services for older people are not available.Moreover, Sunday has been highlighted to us by our older guests as being a particularly lonely day of the week.